 IRS Announces New Members for ETAAC

-WASHINGTON — The Internal Revenue Service announced today the selection of four new members and a chairperson to the Electronic Tax Administration Advisory Committee (ETAAC).
+WASHINGTON — The Internal Revenue Service today announced the selection of three new members and a chairman to the Electronic Tax Administration Advisory Committee (ETAAC).

 ETAAC provides an organized forum for discussion of issues in electronic tax administration and supports the goal of increasing electronic transactions between tax professionals and the IRS.

 - Kevin A. Richards of Springfield, Ill., is the manager of the Electronic Commerce Division at the Illinois Department of Revenue.
 Richards, who is in his 25th year at the department, has managed the Electronic Commerce Division for the last 16 years.
 The Electronic Commerce Division is responsible for the development, marketing, implementation and management of the electronic filing and payment programs at the department, including both individual income tax and business tax applications.
 The Electronic Commerce Division also encompasses the Electronic Funds Transfer Office and all cash management operations at the Illinois Department of Revenue.
 In fiscal year 2014, the Electronic Commerce Division oversaw the processing of more than 16 million electronic returns and payments totaling over $36 billion in deposits.
 Richards is also the president of the local chapter of the Association of Government Accountants.

 - Stephanie Salavejus of Newport News, Va., is vice president with Peninsula Software (PenSoft).
 Salavejus is responsible for software solutions and product requirements for clients.
 She has 28 years of experience in electronic filing of tax reports and the development of software and is a member of the American Payroll Association and the National Association of Computer Tax Processors.